dcunited001/dcunited001.github.io/_posts/2017-10-26-nonlinear-time-series-hyperspectra-dirichlet-energy-and-stochastic-calculus.md

 - how different is this from the spatiotemporal ideas above

 ![picture of plate model]()

+# (unexpected technological developments)

+  - pixar (needed to stay ontop) of academic advances in rendering tech and computational geometry, (but they were hardly trying to save the world)
+    - in the near future, everything that precipates will be enabled by math, networking and computation. we're close to rendering obselete (the existing academic application of the scientific method)
+      - developments computational medicine, chemisty, psychology and sociology will unfold faster than ever
+      - the truth is usually the simplest explanation even if it is occasionally riddled with more paradoxes than should be attributed to a wholly beneficent God.
+      - but these advances in all fields ranging from the sciences to the arts will reveal all, starting with the truth.
+      - no one can expect all the ways this (trend) will unfold, but since math has been so well hidden in plain sight for so long, this will upset a lot of powerful people who felt secure in things (they didn't truly understand, they felt certain would not come to light)

+- regardless of how or why it got there, people are going to see what's been swept under that rug all this time.
+  - harmful or ignorant treatments in conventional medicine or psychiatry, especially those which were so rigorously vetted by academic journals, will be undeniably seen for what they are.
+    - Modern healthcare institutions are (obsessive) about mitigating risk and liability, so they react appropriately when the wellbeing of patients is at stake.
+    - In medicine, psychiatry has the most to worry about, the chemical imbalance theory is mostly a pill simple enough for the patient to swallow and only recently has accounted for genetic factors and epigenetic response.
+Any psychiatrist must have impressive (awareness) of neuropharmacology and many of their treatments are (helpful), though I believe that too often they treat the symptoms and not the cause.
+      - by justifying and prescribing treatments solely through the lense of the chemical imbalance theory, patients tend to avoid augmenting their treatment with more effective alternatives.

+    - Computational neurology will determine which psychiatric treatments work and why.
+If there are epigenetic mechanisms that explain why specific prescription medications lead to neurological destabalization, the results that computational medicine will quickly lead us to will be undeniable.
+      - how psychiatry chooses to respond to this is critical.
+  - the danger here is how quickly this relevations like these will accumulate. they will table-flip long-held (assumptions/maxims/truths) in nearly all academic fields
+    - (things) well-hidden throughout history will become known

+- the harder that the powerful struggle against this as it happens, the worst it will look. the best solution is to understand there's so much we couldn't have known, correcting our path to act justly and ethically, when need be. we should instead place our hope in words and actions that will certainly speak towards our credit. this phenomenon will affect everyone across the globe. it will generate effects that lend themselves towards being used, (which is the greater danger).
+  - This is why we should have always acted as though God is watching and always was.
+We should assume all that was hidden will be revealed.
+This is a phenemonon of sociocultural transformation, resulting from man-made technology, so it need not be understood supernaturally.
+Still, it never hurts check yourself, remembering that there just might be someone upstairs who knows everything you've ever done.

 [^geometry-of-a-time-series]: [Geometry from a Time Series](https://doi.org/10.1103/PhysRevLett.45.712) N. H. Packard, J. P. Crutchfield, J. D. Farmer, and R. S. Shaw, Physical Review Letters (1980)